oliversen/chatgpt-docstrings/README.md

   - *Default value*: []

-- `chatgpt-docstrings.openaiModel`: Which OpenAI model to use.
+- `chatgpt-docstrings.aiModel`: Which AI language model to use.
 GPT-4, GPT-4 Turbo, and GPT-4o are available in the OpenAI API to paying customers.

   - *Default value*: "gpt-4o-mini"
   - *Available options*: